Map is courtesy of Jeff's Maps -- our route is marked in blue.

 We made our way around the bend where Lady Evelyn leads into Sucker Gut.
 We couldn't find the ranger station that was supposed to be on an island on this bend, though it was marked on the map.
 Perhaps we were on the wrong side of the island.
 Heading south now, the waters narrowed and there were nice rock formations on the shoreline on either side.

 We set up camp, made a quick lunch, got back in the canoe and started paddling to the north end of Hobart Lake and back into Willow Island Creek.
 Maple Mountain was our destination.
 We made quick work of it, because by this time, the wind at our backs was a steady force.
-We didn't celebrate too much though because we knew we'd be against it on Tupper and again on the return trip on Hobart.
-The paddle through the creek was clear and we had no obstacles, even when we turned left into the smaller tributary that leads into Tupper -- that is until we actually got to Tupper and had to liftover a rather formidable beaver dam.
+We didn't celebrate too much though, because we knew we'd be against it on Tupper, and again on the return trip on Hobart.
+The paddle through the creek was clear and we had no obstacles, even when we branched left into the smaller tributary that leads into Tupper -- that is, until we actually got to Tupper and had to lift over a rather formidable beaver dam.

 Arriving at the summit was exhilarating.
 After 90 minutes of walking through dense forest and suddenly emerging at the open and bare summit (ironically so, due to a forest fire started by the children of a forest ranger) at the highest point of land as far as the eye can see was spectacular.

-We hung about at the top for a half-hour or so, munching on wild blueberries, taking photos and investigating the firetower.
+We hung around at the top for a half-hour or so, munching on wild blueberries, taking photos and investigating the firetower.